nirvanaos/idlfe/readme.md

 * Parsing IDL files
 * Building the Abstract Syntax Tree

-To create an IDL compiler, the user just derives his own compiler class from `class IDL_FrontEnd`.
+To create an IDL compiler:

+* Derive your compiler class from `class IDL_FrontEnd`.
+* Derive your back-end code generator from `class AST::CodeGen`.

 ## Implemented Building Blocks